GfGranato/nightwatchJS/README.md

 ## **Architecture**
 The architecture selected for the project is Page Object model.\
-In test/feature folder are the scenarios and in test/step_definitions are located the Steps.\
+The scenarios are located in the test/feature folder, while the steps are located in the test/step_definitions folder.
+The actions and mapped elements are located in the lib/pages folder.
-in lib/pages are the Actions and mapped elements

 ## **Testing**
-In this example, for Nightwatch I picked the Cypress website to automate, so my first scenario is validate the Landing page and a scenario outline to validate the footer.
-More scenarios will be added in the future.
+In this example, I chose to automate the Cypress website using Nightwatch.
+My first scenario is to validate the landing page, and a scenario outline is used to validate the footer.
+More scenarios will be added in the future

 ## **Contributing**
-Please, feel free to leave some comments at my social medias and email me to update this framework performance and organization.
+Please feel free to leave comments on my social media and email me to suggest improvements for this framework's performance and organization.

 ## **Author**
 Guilherme Granato \